Most Active Stories

 Could bail reform bail out California’s overcrowded jails?

-Hills, who’s been in custody since December 31, 2011, was born and raised in San Francisco.
+Johnson, who’s been in custody since December 31, 2011, was born and raised in San Francisco.
 He went to good schools and graduated from college.
 Now, he owns a business renting out luxury cars.
-After an incident late last year, Hills was arrested and charged with arson and making a criminal threat.
+After an incident late last year, Johnson was arrested and charged with arson and making a criminal threat.
 He’s been in jail ever since – four months – because having been charged with multiple felonies, his bail was set high.

 “Even with a bail bond, I’d have to come up with $50,000 cash,” he says.